expo/expo/docs/pages/guides/permissions.md

 There are some drawbacks to this.
 For example, let's say your To-do list app requests `CAMERA` permission upon installation.
 Your users may be wary of installing your app since nothing in the app seems to use the camera, so why would it need that permission?

 To solve this, add the `android.permissions` key in your **app.json** file and specify which permissions your app will use.
 Refer to this [list of all Android permissions and configuration](/workflow/configuration#android) for more information.

-To use _only_ the minimum necessary permissions that Expo requires to run, set `"permissions" : []`.
+To use _only_ the minimum necessary permissions that React Native requires to run, set `"permissions" : []`.
 To use those in addition to `CAMERA` permission, for example, you'd set `"permissions" : ["CAMERA"]`.

 </ConfigClassic>